 Miso-Tahini Squash Soup with Brown Rice

-Don't feel like you have to pass this recipe over if you can't find a kabocha squash.
+Don’t feel like you have to skip this recipe if you can’t find a kabocha squash.
 You can also use a butternut squash as a replacement, or even sweet potatoes if you really hate trying new things.
 What is important is having 2 pounds of it and giving the recipe enough time to have the flesh break down.
 VERY heavy metal.

 Ingredients